 |r||=||sqrt (d² / 4 – f d)||(F6)|

-If we add r in equation (F4), we must subtract it in equation (F5) and vice versa.
+If we add the root term r in equation (F4), we must subtract it in equation (F5) and vice versa.
 In practice, the vast majority of lenses are constructed such that the distance g between object and lens can be (much) larger than the distance h between lens and image sensor.
-Otherwise, you could not focus at infinity (there are actually a few such lenses as the dedicated macro lens Canon MP-E 65mm).
+Otherwise, we could not focus at infinity (there are actually a few lenses that can’t, such as the dedicated macro lens Canon MP-E 65 mm 2.8).
 Thus, we set

 |g||=||d / 2 + r||(F7)|